 Waldorf schools strive to have the Class Teacher remain with their class from grade to grade, sometimes all the way from 1st through 8th Grade.
-The Class Teacher focuses on core academic subjects, while specialty teachers offer additional subjects.
-This continuity of class and teacher creates a learning community with a strong foundation, extraordinary continuity in curriculum, and a deep understanding of and appreciation for each child.
+The Class Teacher focuses on core academic subjects while specialty teachers offer additional subjects.
+This continuity of class and teacher creates a learning community with a strong foundation, extraordinary continuity in the curriculum, and a deep understanding of and appreciation for each child.
 At the same time, parents and teachers develop a close relationship that supports the student’s learning process.

 Future Grades Expansion